In June of this year, CNBC hosted the [email protected] summit, the first event in its @Work series.

 This is a challenging task since it requires humans to manually update the data or develop API integrations to social profiles for example, which is usually resource-intensive and has its own limitations.

-Artificial intelligence is a game changer in the talent acquisition landscape.
+Artificial intelligence is a game changer in the talent acquisition and innovation landscapes.

 It delivers new opportunities to marginalized segments of the society.